 As part of the generation update, Austin Energy conducted stakeholder input meetings to engage key customers and members of the community.

-The objective of these meetings was to gather community input to help us prioritize the resource scenarios we should assess as we update our plan for achieving the Council’s goals.
+These meetings were a way to gather community input to help Austin Energy prioritize the resource scenarios the utility should assess to update the plan for achieving the Council’s goals.
 Two stakeholder input meetings were held Tuesday, Feb.
 25 and one was held Thursday, Feb.
-27. The results of the stakeholder input meetings were presented at the March 17, 2014 meeting of the Electric Utility Commission.
+27. The results of the stakeholder input meetings were presented at the March 17 meeting of the Electric Utility Commission.

 Generation Resource Planning Task Force